Kees van de Meent

 Chambers: He advises on bankruptcy proceedings and is often a court-appointed trustee.
 He additionally advises clients in financial distress on contingency plans and restructuring processes.
 One client says: "He is very diplomatic and good at bringing parties together" (2019).

-Chambers: “he's very business-minded, looking for the best solution for all shareholders and stakeholders," "He can explain very difficult legal issues and clarify it in a very easy way so that non-lawyers can understand" (2018); “he is a very positive, sharp, business-minded person.
-He takes a holistic approach to our company and what mattered to us as a business.”
-(2017).
+Chambers: “he's very business-minded, looking for the best solution for all shareholders and stakeholders," "He can explain very difficult legal issues and clarify it in a very easy way so that non-lawyers can understand" (2018).